Nonlinear differential Galois theory: Introduction

-If $X$ is Liouvillian integrable at one point $\mathbf{x}^0\in \Comp^2$, there exists a first integral obtained from rational functions by finite combination steps of algebraic functions, quadratures and exponential of quadratures.
-It is easy to show by induction that this first integral is analytic on a dense open set on $\Comp^2$ (refer \cite{S:92}).
-And hence $X$ it is also Liouvillian integrable on a dense open set on $\Comp^2$.
+If $X$ is Liouvillian integrable at one point $\mathbf{x}^0\in \Comp^2$, there exists a first integral that can be obtained from the rational functions by finite steps of solving algebraic equations, integrals, and exponents of integrals.
+It is easy to prove by induction that this first integral is analytic in a dense open set in $\Comp^2$ \cite{S:92}.
+And hence $X$ it is also Liouvillian integrable in a dense open set in $\Comp^2$.
 Therefore, we can also say that $X$ is Liouvillian integrable.